Our Methodology

 Scenarios and Resolution

 Every dossier presents at least three scenarios that sum to 100%.
-This isn't a rhetorical trick — it's a forcing function.
+This isn't a rhetorical trick — it's a forcing function borrowed from scenario planning methodology (Schwartz, The Art of the Long View, 1991).
 If you can't make your scenarios sum to 100%, you haven't thought through all the possibilities.

 Resolution criteria are non-negotiable.
 Every forecast has a specific date and measurable conditions.
 When that date arrives, the forecast resolves YES or NO based on observable facts — not our interpretation of events, not a revised reading, not "well, it sort of happened."
 Binary resolution keeps us honest.

-FUTARCHY's forecasts are written by five analysts, each with distinct expertise and a recognizable analytical voice.
+FUTARCHY's forecasts are researched and written by five analysts, each with distinct expertise, background, and a recognizable analytical voice.
+We write under pen names — not to hide, but because the analysis should be judged on its reasoning, not its author's credentials.

 Silo Crypto, Finance, Tech

-His analysis tends toward trading metaphors and market microstructure — liquidation cascades, front-running, order flow.
-He reads futures curves the way most people read headlines.
+Former derivatives trader turned forecasting obsessive.
+His analysis tends toward market microstructure — liquidation cascades, order flow, futures curves.
+He reads positioning data the way most people read headlines.
+Believes that price is the most honest opinion poll ever invented.

 Zara World Affairs, Geopolitics, Energy